Gang Crimes Lawyer in Orange County

 Penal Code Section 186.22(a) makes it a crime for a person to actively participate in criminal street gang activity.
 Code Section 186.22 makes it an additional charge and sentence enhancement for members to engage in criminal activity or assisting in any felonious conduct to further the progression of the gang.

-Gang Enhancement Laws in Irvine, CA
+Gang Enhancement Laws in California

-Under CA Penal Code Section 186.22(b), "Gang Enhancement" is an increase to one's criminal punishments due to their willful involvement in gang activity.
-Gang enhancement applies to those who have commited a felony for the benefit of, at the direction of, or in association with any criminal street gang with the specific intent to promote, further, or assist in any criminal conduct by gang members.
+Under CA Penal Code Section 186.22(b), "Gang Enhancement" is an increase to one's criminal punishments in California due to their willful involvement in gang activity.
+Gang enhancement applies to those who have committed a felony for the benefit of, at the direction of, or in association with any criminal street gang with the specific intent to promote, further, or assist in any criminal conduct by gang members.
 The possible increase in the sentence under this enhancement is between two years to life in state prison depending on the felony committed.